 As she gets older, she’ll naturally get better at catching herself.

-When the whining starts, I say: “I’m sorry, I can’t understand what you’re saying.
-Try saying it in a different way.”
+But in the meantime when the whining starts, I say: “I’m sorry, I can’t understand what you’re saying.
+Can you try saying it in a different way?”

 - Snapping back with: “Well, you can’t always get what you want.”
 (Made the whining worse.)

 - Responding in a mocking whiny tone.
-(I felt like crap after.)
+(I felt horrible after.)

 - Ignoring her and hoping she’ll stop.
 (Didn’t work.)

-7 Tips on How to Stop Whining (Plus a Cheat Sheet!)
+7 Expert Tips on How to Stop Whining (Plus a Cheat Sheet!)